wondering-packet/learning-vault/Git/Exercises/002 - Create new branches.md

 git commit -m "logout: v2"
 [feature/logout 2f11877] logout: v2
 1 file changed, 1 insertion(+), 1 deletion(-)

 # notice git push failed because we did not specify the remote branch.
 git push
 # output
 fatal: The current branch feature/logout has no upstream branch.
 To push the current branch and set the remote as upstream, use

 git push --set-upstream origin feature/logout

 To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.

-# see it didn't work.
-akashi@Seijuro-PC:.../Git/local-repos/iac-git$
+# let's try again, this time specifying the remote branch,
+# also note that "-u" tells the git to now start tracking
+# our local feature/logout with the remote origin/feature/logout
+# we only have to do this once, all future commits will now
+# point to the correct remote brach for
 git push origin -u feature/logout
 Enumerating objects: 5, done.
 Counting objects: 100% (5/5), done.